 Smoke pouring from under the hood without warning has prompted more than a few drivers to ask this critical question: Why is my car overheating?
 If your Land Rover is overheating, there may be a problem with your cooling system or radiator.
-Your car’s temperature should remain between 195 and 200 degrees for your safety and to prevent damage as you drive in Irvine.
+Your car’s temperature should remain between 195 and 200 degrees for your safety and to prevent damage as you drive in Los Angeles.
 In the guide below, we’ll take a close look at the reasons a car would overheat, what to do when a car overheats, and how to get the expert help you need!

 What Causes a Car to Overheat?

 First off, what does it mean when your car overheats?
 High engine temperature could signal a major problem — and should be addressed ASAP.
 Various systems inside your car contribute to temperature regulation.
 When one of these loses efficacy, the result may be a spike in engine temperature.
 The more common reasons a car would overheat on the road in Orange County include:

 - Leaky Cooling System – Why is my car overheating?
 More often than not, a leak in the cooling system is your answer.
 This system is composed of a radiator, hoses, a water pump, a head gasket, and thermostat housing.
 If any of these components cracks, your car may leak coolant.

 - Coolant Hose Blockage – Or there could be another scourge in the coolant system: the blockage.
 Trapped dirt and debris may build up and prevent proper cooling function.

 - Improper Coolant Mixture – Like most vehicles, your Land Rover Velar requires a 50/50 water-to-coolant ratio.
 An improper coolant-to-water ratio (or the wrong coolant entirely) can result in overheating.
 If you’re unsure, speak with our trained service technicians about the ideal coolant mixture for your Land Rover!